-The objective of the CF Cornelian Cautious Fund ('the Fund') is to provide long term capital growth and income growth from a balanced portfolio of equities, bonds, government securities and collective investment schemes without limitation to any geographical or industrial sector although there may be times when the Investment Adviser may choose to concentrate investments in a particular geographic area.
-There may be occasions when the Investment Adviser may choose to hold a high level of cash or money market instruments.
+The objective of the CF Cornelian Managed Growth Fund ('the Fund') is to achieve long term capital growth and income by creating a well diversified portfolio investing in a broad range of underlying assets.
+To enable the creation of a diversified portfolio the Fund may invest in equities, bonds, government securities and collective investment schemes.
+There is no specific limit in exposure to any geographical or industrial sector and the Fund may, where permitted, include alternative investments such as (closed-ended) property funds, absolute return funds and funds with exposure to private equity.
+There may be occasions when it is deemed necessary to hold a high level of cash or money market instruments.